nholmber/hugo-www/content/post/mpi_diag.md

   * MPI block size for matrix (user tunable setting)
   * Diagonalization algorithm (user tunable setting if implementation allows it)

 The first two factors are fixed for a given problem, while the latter three can be optimized at least to a degree by the user.
 In this section, I will compare the diagonalization performance of the ScaLAPACK `p?syevd` (as implemented in the Cray Libsci library) and ELPA algorithms.
 I will examine two square matrix sizes with $5888^2$ and $13034^2$ elements, respectively, and measure how the algorithms scale as the number of processors, $N$, is increased.
 The two methods will also be constrasted.
 The benchmark calculations are performed with the [CP2K quantum chemistry software](https://www.cp2k.org/).
 Each data point corresponds to the average diagonalization time obtained by diagonalizing the input matrix 10 times.
 The simulations were repeated twice to collect better timing statistics.
-The CP2K input files are based on benchmark input files that are distributed with the software, which can be found here.
+The CP2K input files used in this post are based on standard benchmark input files distributed with the software.
+You can find them in full from this [link](https://github.com/nholmber/hugo-www/tree/master/content-data/mpi-diag/example-inputs).

+> Disclaimer: I am in no way affiliated with ELPA.
+I discovered the library when I was attempting to maximize the performance of my quantum chemistry simulations.
+An interface to ELPA was already implemented in CP2K and I merely extended it with new features.

 The benchmarks were run on a Cray XC40 supercomputer (["Sisu"](https://research.csc.fi/sisu-supercomputer)) where each computational node is comprised of two 12-core Intel Xeon E5-2690v3 processors with 64 GB DDR4 memory.
 The matrix block size is set to 64 in both row and column dimensions.
 The effect of using the optional QR decomposition step in the ELPA algorithm was also gauged.
 Note that the QR decomposition works only with even sized matrices whose block size is $\ge 64$.
 The 2017.05 version of ELPA and the AVX2_BLOCK2 kernel are used throughout.